-Notes: Average annual compensation for CEOs at the top 350 U.S. firms ranked by sales is measured in two ways.
-Both include salary, bonus, and long-term incentive payouts, but the "granted" measure includes the value of stock options and stock awards when they were granted, whereas the "realized" measure captures the value of stock-related components that accrues after options or stock awards are granted by including "stock options exercised" and "vested stock awards."
-Projected value for 2020 is based on the percent change in CEO pay in the samples available in June 2019 and in June 2020 applied to the full-year 2019 value.
-"Typical worker" compensation is the average annual compensation (wages and benefits of a full-time, full-year worker) of production/nonsupervisory workers in the industries that the top 350 firms operate in.
+Notes: Average annual compensation for CEOs is for CEOs at the top 350 U.S. firms ranked by sales.
+Typical worker" compensation is the average annual compensation (wages and benefits of a full-time, full-year worker) of production/nonsupervisory workers in the industries that the top 350 firms operate in.